SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 Mughals => tried model of unity — loosing support of Hindu nobels "The combination of anti-Hindu policy and sentiment at court and the reduction in the value of subsidies or land grants to Maratha mansab dars turned Shivaji into not merely a rebel but a rival." => causing the series of decline that the Mughals saw initiated with the Maratha rebelion.

-How do different types of multicultural/centralization makes it easier/harder

 ![Screen Shot 2020-10-02 at 10.11.57 AM.png](Screen Shot 2020-10-02 at 10.11.57 AM.png)

 ***